planet-nine-app/sessionless/README.md

 At its core, sessionless is a loose wrapper around the secp256k1 elliptic curve used by Bitcoin and Ethereum.
 Though the cryptography itself is hard, the methods we need to use to use it are just a few.
 Since this is a multi-language repo, the below is written in pseudocode.
 For language-specific typing please refer to the README's in the language directories themselves.

-`generateKeys()`: generates a private/public keypair and stores it in the platform's secure storage
+`generateKeys(saveKeys?: keys => void, getKeys?: () => Keys)`: generates a private/public keypair and stores it in the platform's secure storage.
+Takes an optional save keys function for platforms that don't have clear cut secure storage.

-`registerUser(path: String, additionalPayload: [String: JSONable], headers: String[])`: registers a new user in a primary system.
+`getKeys()`: gets keys from secure storage

 `sign(message: String)`: signs a message with the user's private key